1ylwang/HeZhang1994.github.io/README.md

 ## Verification of Website

-Verifying your website on different search engines allows it to be noticed by users through Internet.
+Verifying your website on different search engines allows it to be retrieved by users through the Internet.

 ### Verify website on Google